 While at UIC he co-taught an Animal Behavior Lab and was the teaching assistant for Vertebrate Embryology, Comparative Vertebrate Anatomy and Physiology, Animal Behavior, and General Biology labs for Bio-majors as well as non-bio-majors.
 He has mentored over 25 undergraduate students on a one-on-one basis.

-- B. S. in Biology at The University of Illinois at Chicago
+- PhD in Ecology at The University of Illinois at Chicago

-- Ph.D. in Ecology at The University of Illinois at Chicago
+- BS in Biology at The University of Illinois at Chicago

 His research focuses on woodland restoration efforts and how such efforts and time frames impact the leaf-litter insect community.
 He takes a dual approach to his research, incorporating both taxonomic and ecological approaches to answer community-level questions.
 This dual approach facilitates answering key ecological questions while also answering some long-ignored distribution changes of local insects, which may reflect anthropogenic pressures.